QC_PM-Logos-03.png

 Problem 2:

 FDA and European regulations do not allow digital records to be deleted.
-QCloud allows inspections to be deleted at multiple points throughout the application.
-And inspections are records... sometimes.
+QCloud allows inspections to be deleted at multiple points throughout the application – and inspections are considered records (sometimes).

-Through Pendo (a usage tracking application) and many calls with key customers, we were able to come up with some key metrics that affected the overall solution
+Through Pendo (a usage tracking application) and many calls with key customers, we were able to identify key metrics that affected the overall solution

 QC User Data.png